-3.2 Entering the model equations
+2.6.2 Entering the model equations

 Double click on the Model1.txt icon in the model object window.
 This will open the editor you have set up to view files with suffix TXT.
+(In this case, the editor is WordPad but you may use any editor that you have on your computer.
+See Section 2.4 for details.)
 The equation file should contain a single comment line: